-Please check more information on the status of Switzerland in Horizon 2020.
+- Switzerland (Please check more information on the status of Switzerland in Horizon 2020 and Euratom)

 - Developing countries - Research organisations in some 130 developing countries are automatically eligible for funding.
 The full list of these countries is provided in Annex A of the Horizon 2020 Work Programmes.
 Please note that this rule does not apply to the Euratom programme.